originalfoo/UX2/protocols/i2c/README.md

 It's important to use the same interface pair for each I2C bus.
 For example, if you're using the UX2-I2C pin variant which provides 3 x I2C interfaces, you could use `SDA1` and `SCL1` together as a pair, but not `SDA1` and `SCL2` (`SCL2` must be paired with `SDA2`).

+Each interface pair (I2C Bus) can host multiple slave devices.
+Usually one I2C bus will suffice, but it can be useful to use more than one, for example if two devices have the same address you can put them on separate busses.

 ## Topology

-I2C is most commonly used in a linear topology like so:
+An I2C bus can have several devices attached to it in a linear topology:

 ![I2C Linear Topology](./i2c.png)

 There are [multiplexer and switch ICs](http://www.nxp.com/products/interfaces/ic-bus-portfolio/ic-multiplexers-switches:MC_41851) which provide more advanced topologies should the need arise.

-The maximal number of nodes is limited by the address space and also by the total bus capacitance of 400 pF, which restricts practical communication distances to a few meters:
+The maximal number of nodes is limited by the address space and also by the total bus capacitance of 400 pF, which restricts practical communication distances to a few meters.

 There are [ICs which change I2C address](http://hackaday.com/2017/02/17/ltc4316-is-the-i2c-babelfish/) to help overcome cases where multiple devices with the same address are required.